-Note: By law, motor vehicles and watercraft can be prorated on to and off of the tax roll when they are acquired or sold during the tax year.
+Note: By law, motor vehicles, watercraft and other PP not elsewhere classified can be prorated on to and off of the tax roll when they are acquired or sold during the tax year.
 Filing penalties are applied only to those motor vehicles and watercraft that are owned as of the January 1 assessment date.